unraid/docs/docs/unraid-os/getting-started/set-up-unraid/customize-unraid-settings.md

 ### Scheduler

-The scheduler settings page allows you to easily configure the frequency for two automated tasks: %%parity checks|parity-check%% and the cache %%Mover|mover%%.
+The Scheduler settings page allows you to easily configure the frequency for two automated tasks: %%parity checks|parity-check%% and the cache %%Mover|mover%%.

 ## User Utilities

 Third-party plugins are displayed here, enhancing Unraid’s functionality and giving you more control over your server.
-For example, the Community Applications plugin is included.
+For example, the [Community Applications plugin](../../using-unraid-to/run-docker-containers/community-applications.md) is included.
 Other plugins offer features for system monitoring, maintenance, storage management, and `appdata` backups.

+---

+\* *"%%WireGuard|wireguard%%" and the "%%WireGuard|wireguard%%" logo are registered trademarks of Jason A. Donenfeld.*